MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 * Blockquotes

 > [!IMPORTANT]
-> Adaptive cards do not support any HTML formatting.
+> Adaptive cards do not support HTML formatting.

 ### Newlines for Adaptive Cards